Get started apple picking!

-Most of the region's apples are plucked from orchards in the Wenatchee Valley, about two hours away from the Seattle area.
+Most of the region's apples are plucked from orchards in the Wenatchee Valley, about two and a half hours away from the Seattle area.
 As the Wenatchee River snakes eastward from Leavenworth it is flanked on both sides by one pear or apple orchard after another.

 Fruit trees in this part of Washington produce billions of apples annually, each one picked by hand.
-Varieties range from the ubiquitous Red Delicious to sought-after heirlooms like Maiden Blush and Golden Russet to wildly popular newcomers such as Honeycrisp.
+Varieties range from the ubiquitous Red Delicious to sought-after heirlooms like Maiden Blush and Golden Russet to wildly popular newer varieties such as Honeycrisp.

-- Many U-pick orchards are family-friendly.
+- Find family-friendly spots.
+Many U-pick orchards are kid-friendly (click through to the pages that follow for recommendations).
 Some keep small trees that offer low-hanging fruit so that kids can reach the apples without assistance, and others have small step ladders (make sure you help little ones up onto them and stay close by).

-- Apples are usually poised for picking from September through the end of October, with the peak picking time varying from location to location, but everything is early this year with some farms starting as early as late July in 2016.
+- Time it right.
+Apples are usually ready for picking from September through the end of October, with the peak picking time varying from location to location, but some farms start as early as August.

-- Really important!
-Call ahead before visiting to make sure the orchard you want ot visit has U-pick open that day (hours and days can change based on availability of crops).
+- Call or check online to make sure the orchard you want to visit has U-pick open that day (hours and days can change based on the availability of crops).
 Facebook pages often give more up-to-date information than websites.

 - Bring along your own bags, baskets or boxes in case the farm has run out of them.